-Employers who create an employee pension scheme (PPE) within the appropriate parameters will be exempted from the obligation to create a PPK.
+The Act on Employee Capital Plans (PPK) applies as of 1 July 2019.
+Employers who set up an employee pension plan (PPE) with appropriate parameters sufficiently in advance are exempted from the obligation to create a PPK.